 Hands-on, interdisciplinary learning

-Each year, the department sees more than 2,500 first-year students in the general education program and provides interactive spaces for student project work.
+Each year, the department sees more than 2,500 first-year students in the general engineering program and provides interactive spaces for student project work.
 The Frith First Year Maker Space features 3D printing, laser cutters, metalworking and more and encourages students to find and share inspiration, make cool things, and develop their technical skills.

 The department also leads in offering interdisciplinary opportunities for undergraduates, with projects spanning innovations in hydroponics to optimizing industrial bacon presses to designing a synthetic robotic hand for a student’s family member.
 The Interdisciplinary Projects course includes sophomores and juniors across the university, encouraging collaboration among colleges.
 Seniors in engineering also have the opportunity to participate in the Interdisciplinary Design Capstone project, where they find tangible solutions to a breadth of complex problems.